causaest/onrbooks/rbooks-online-extras.md

 28. Beyond Multiple Linear Regression: Applied Generalized Linear Models and Multilevel Models in R, by Paul Roback and Julie Legler: https://bookdown.org/roback/bookdown-BeyondMLR/

 A book covering what follows after simple linear regression: likelihood, Poisson regression, GLMs, logistic regression, multilevel models.
 Datasets available at https://github.com/proback/BeyondMLR.
 Last updated in Jan 2021.

+29. Graphical & Latent Variable Modeling, by Michael Clark: https://m-clark.github.io/sem/

+The book serves as the basis for a workshop on structural equation modeling.
+It's unmaintained and has math rendering issues.

+30. Mixed Models with R: Getting started with random effects, by Michael Clark: https://m-clark.github.io/mixed-models-with-R/

+A book based on the lme4 package.